Help save the garden

 Recently however the council were approached by a developer looking to build between 4 and 5 detached houses on the community garden.
 The developer proposed to the council that the community garden land be gifted to them in return for building work being carried out at Plas Newydd.
 The developer suggested extending the cafe at Plas Newydd as a suitable scheme of work in return for the land.
 We found out about this proposal only 4 days before the meeting at which the decision was made by the council to proceed in principle with the ‘land swap’.
 It was a private council meeting, so our only representation was a statement sent via Cllr Graham Timms.

-On 11th January the Asset Management Group at Denbighshire county council will decide whether to ratify their decision to proceed with the swap, or whether to stop and save the community garden.
 We need your help to save the community garden!
-Please get in touch if you have any questions, comments or suggestions, email firstname.lastname@example.org.
+Please get in touch if you have any questions, comments or suggestions, email email@example.com.